The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Swain County?

-Swain County, North Carolina has 2 public high schools, along with 1 middle schools and 4 elementary schools.
+Swain County, North Carolina has 3 public high schools, serving approximately 1,261 students.

 What is the largest school district in Swain County?